StunFlyy/StunFlyy/README.md

 ### About Me

 - 👀 I’m interested in developing innovative software solutions and exploring emerging technologies.
-- 🌱 I’m currently diving deeper into software engineering, and systems programming.
+- 🌱 I’m currently diving deeper into software engineering and systems programming.
 - 📫 How to reach me: [contact@claudiopinto.me](mailto:contact@claudiopinto.me)
 - ⚡ Fun fact: Serving in the Portuguese Army taught me discipline, teamwork, and resilience.